From stately hotel to strip club—the Empringham story - Streeter

 Landmark Danforth building survived in various forms from the 1890s to the 1980s, now replaced by a commercial strip

-Do you remember those good old days of fine dining or drinking at the Empringham Hotel on Danforth Avenue at Dawes Road?
+Do you remember those good old days of fine dining or drinking at the Empringham Hotel at Danforth Avenue and Dawes Road?

 Not likely, unless you’re, um, of a certain advanced age.

-But maybe you recall enjoying the hospitality of the Danforth Hotel, say around the 1950s or 1960s?
+But maybe you recall enjoying the hospitality of the Danforth Hotel, say in the 1950s or 1960s?

 Sadly, it’s more likely the Play Pen on Danforth rings a bell.
 Though that may not be something to boast about, the place being a strip club.